gms-bbg/fragmentation-inputs/hydration/modified/README.md

 PPPP is the number of <solvent> fragments in the solvated system

-Q is the number of <sovlent> moleules per fragment
+Q is the number of <solvent> molecules per fragment

 <solvent> is shorthand notation to identify the solvent
     <solvent> = w = water